gxiaolab/L-GIREMI/README.md

 ### `correct_splice_site`

-Since the raw splicing sites detected in the long-read RNA-seq data have many errors, the splicing sites should be corrected [(Wyman and Mortazavi, 2019)][3]. `correct_splice_site` adopted similar correction strategies with TranscriptClean.
+Since the raw splice sites detected in the long-read RNA-seq data may not be accurate, a correction procedure is needed [(Wyman and Mortazavi, 2019)][2]. `correct_splice_site` adopted similar correction strategies with TranscriptClean.
 The correction needs a GTF annotation file.

 ```{bash}
 usage: correct_splice_site [-h] -s SPLICE_FILE --annotation_gtf ANNOTATION_GTF